R.I.P. (Murder City Devils album)

 R.I.P. is a live album by the punk rock band Murder City Devils, their last release before their 2006 reunion.
-It was recorded on October 31, 2001, at The Showbox in their home town of Seattle, and released in 2003 on Sub Pop.
+It was recorded on October 31, 2001 by Phil Ek at The Showbox in their home town of Seattle, and released in 2003 on Sub Pop.

 Critical reception

 Trouser Press called the album "as fierce as ever, a drunken sloppy mess of the sort to remind jaded fuckers of the awesome power of rock and roll."
 Exclaim! deemed it "an emotionally charged 62 minutes of music."